What Brexit means for New Zealand exporters and what Customs is doing to prepare for Brexit.

 What is Customs doing?

-To prepare we have established a specialist Customs Counsellor role at the New Zealand High Commission in London.
-This experienced New Zealand Customs official is working closely with the United Kingdom Government and our EU-focused Customs Counsellor based in Brussels, to help facilitate New Zealand trade with the UK during Brexit.
+To help facilitate New Zealand trade with the UK during Brexit, we have established a specialist Customs Counsellor role at the New Zealand High Commission in London.
+This experienced New Zealand Customs official is working closely with other New Zealand agencies, the UK Government and our EU-focused Customs Counsellor based in Brussels.

-We're also working with HM Revenue and Customs and UK Border Force to ensure systems, processes and arrangements are in place to limit disruption as much as possible to New Zealand exporters affected by Brexit.
+We are also working with HM Revenue and Customs, UK Border Force, the European Commission and EU countries, to understand what Customs systems, processes and arrangements are in place to limit any disruption, as much as possible, to our exporters.

 What does Brexit mean for New Zealand businesses?